Skip to content

 The nature of the VDP is that it is, essentially, a stream processor.
 It accepts a stream of data from the eZ80, and interprets that as a stream of commands and data.
 In regular use, there is no command to indicate the beginning of a command stream, and no command to indicate the end of a command stream.
 The VDU commands that the VDP interprets are of a variable length, ranging from a single byte to potentially over 64kb.
 A single VDU statement in BASIC could be a complete command from the perspective of the VDP, or it could be the first part of a command that is continued in the next VDU statement.
 For commands that are intended to send across a large amount of data, such as a bitmap or a sound sample, the data is typically sent using a series of VDU statements, each of which is a part of the same command.

 Care must therefore be taken to ensure that the VDP is sent complete commands, and that commands are not interleaved.
-For instance, it may be tempting when transfering over a sound sample to use PRINT or DRAW statements to show progress.
+For instance, it may be tempting when transferring over a sound sample to use PRINT or DRAW statements to show progress.
 This will not work, because the VDP will interpret the PRINT or DRAW statements (which will have been translated into a raw VDU byte command stream) as part of the sound sample data.

 To solve this issue, the VDP provides a Buffered Commands API.
 This allows for data to be sent to the VDP in discrete chunks, sent to one of over 65000 buffers.
 Once all of the data has been sent, a command can be sent to the VDP to make use of the data in the buffer, whether that is to use the buffer as a sound sample, a bitmap, or a sequence of VDU commands.
 So to print a progress bar whilst sending a sound sample, you would send the sound sample data to a buffer a chunk at a time using the Buffered Commands API "add block" command, and after each chunk use drawing commands to update the progress bar.
 Once all of the sound sample data has been sent, you would then send a command to the VDP to identify that data as a sound sample, and/or use other commands to play that sample.